overture-stack/dms-jbrowse-components/README.md

-# Jbrowse Prototype
+# DMS Jbrowse Components

-This is a NextJS application containing Jbrowse prototypes.
+This package contains a DMS component that makes requests to Song and Score, then displays a Jbrowse visualization.

 ## Getting started